JuliaAstro/LombScargle.jl/docs/src/index.md

     This method internally performs a [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) to
-    compute some quantities, but it is in no way equivalento to conventional Fourier periodogram analysis.
+    compute some quantities, but it is in no way equivalent to conventional Fourier periodogram analysis.

     `LombScargle.jl` uses [FFTW](http://fftw.org/) functions to compute the FFT.
 You